zapier/visual-builder/docs/_docs/integration-checks-reference.md

 For REST Hook triggers, we require you to provide a Perform List URL (check `D006`) so that users can retrieve a real data sample in the Zap editor.
-This is called a polling sample, and is created when you test the trigger in a Zap before turning it on.
+This is called a polling sample, and is created when you test the trigger in the Zap editor before turning it on.

 Errors occur when a Zap uses a field from the polling sample that is not provided by the hook payload sent once the Zap is running.